SU-SWS/decanter-web/content/_components/identity-lockup.md

         "line5": ""
       }
 ---
-At Stanford, department branding, also called a _lockup_, is used to identify a university department, unit or group.
+At Stanford, a department logo or signature, also called a _lockup_, is used to identify a university department, unit or group.

-There is more than one correct way to create these department signature logos.
+There is more than one correct way to create these department logos.
 The lockup can communicate organization hierarchy depending on how formal or informal you need to be.
-For designers and developers, it is important to note that with the Stanford department signature system, text styles and sizes are used to communicate **_specific levels of hierarchy_** relative to the department, unit or group in question.
+For designers and developers, it is important to note that with the Stanford department signature system, text styles and sizes are used to communicate _**specific levels of hierarchy**_ relative to the department, unit or group in question.

 [Learn more about how to use department signatures](https://identity.stanford.edu/department-branding.html)